jaxsonp/docker-dash/server/README.md

 ### Mode:

-This method is compatible with swarm mode only.
+This method is compatible with both solo and swarm mode.

 ### Description:

 Returns basic status info about nodes in a swarm network, in json format.
 Under the hood, this method returns the output of `docker node ls`.
+If the node is not in swarm mode, it will still return it's own status info in an array with length 1, albiet some fields are unobtainable in solo mode and will be omitted.

 `SERVER_ID` - Server-specific identifier